Chenyang-Wei/Global_ATEs_GEE/README.md

 ## Project Description

-Leveraging the cloud computing platform Google Earth Engine, this project aims to investigate the dynamics of Alpine Treeline Ecotones (ATEs) worldwide.
+Leveraging the cloud computing platform Google Earth Engine, this project aims to investigate the dynamics of Alpine Treeline Ecotones (ATEs) worldwide over the past decades.

 ## Built With